-- To ensure that each Local Governing Body works within MKET's adopted personnel policies, such as discipline, capability, grievance and redundancy. - To monitor action taken under the capability or disciplinary procedures. - To ensure MKET's Policy for reviewing the Performance of Staff is implemented. - To review reports on accidents, near misses and incidents of aggressive behaviour involving MKET central staff.
+- To review the staffing structure of the Trust in consultation with MKET Chief Executive Officer and the Local Governing Bodies. - To ensure MKET's procedure for recruitment and appointment of staff are followed. - To oversee the process leading to staff reductions and restructuring. - To ensure that established procedure when advertising, selecting and appointing new members of staff are followed by the Trust. - To ensure that each Local Governing Body works within MKET's adopted personnel policies, such as discipline, capability, grievance and redundancy. - To monitor action taken under the capability or disciplinary procedures. - To ensure MKET's Policy for reviewing the Performance of Staff is implemented. - To review reports on accidents, near misses and incidents of aggressive behaviour involving MKET central staff.